After years of explosive growth, platforms now face saturation, rising costs, and shifting viewer expectations.

 VIII.
 Predictions for 2027

-- Further consolidation through mergers and content partnerships
+- Further consolidation through mergers and partnerships

 - Expanded AI integration in creative workflows

-- Greater emphasis on profitability over growth
+- Greater emphasis on profitability

 - Reduced tolerance for underperforming franchises

-- Growth of hybrid subscription-bundle ecosystems
+- Growth of hybrid bundle ecosystems

 Conclusion